KennethTrecy/chearmyp_token/README.md

 # Chearmyp
-This is an experimental general purpose language.
+This is an experimental, general purpose, human-readable, language.
 In this context, general purpose means that it can be used as a markup, programming, command, and more.

 ## Syntax Overview
 There are five general kinds of tokens that exist in Chearmyp.
 Take note that Chearmyp still